Types of Heart Attack Symptoms: Back Pain

 An aching back is a common problem that affects a quarter of the U.S. population over a three-month period of time.
 Back pain is often related to straining from heavy lifting or poor posture, but back pain can also be a symptom of a heart attack.

 The most common cause of a heart attack (myocardial infarction) is a blood clot that lodges in an artery and blocks blood flow to the heart muscle.
 This often causes a painful pressure, cramping or squeezing sensation in the chest.
-The discomfort can refer from your chest into your back.
+The discomfort can radiate, or move from your chest into your back.

-You may also feel back pain, or an aching or discomfort anywhere in your upper body without any chest pain at all.
-This is more likely if you are a woman.
+You may feel chest and back pain together, or an aching or discomfort anywhere in your upper body without any chest pain at all.
+Upper body discomfort without chest pain is more likely for women experience a heart attack.

 Back muscle spasm, sprain or strain due to overuse or injury